Health and safety

 Occupational health and safety is a priority for every good employer and it is important that you take measures to ensure disabled employees are safe while at work.

-The Health and Safety in Employment Act 1992 does not discriminate against those with disabilities or injuries, or the people who employ them.
+The Health & Safety at Work Act 2015 does not discriminate against those with disabilities or injuries, or the people who employ them.

 The hazard management, training and accident reporting systems which you have in place as part of your normal operations will provide a good basis for safely accommodating any employees with disabilities.

 To ensure that you have considered health and safety for disabled employees:

 - check the workplace for obvious health and safety risks.
 WorkSafe NZ provides guidance in this area

 - discuss health and safety with disabled employees.
 Ask whether there are particular elements of the workplace which cause additional problems for them and look at how these problems can be reduced.
 For example, people with vision impairments will benefit from extra care being taken to avoid clutter in the workplace; fluorescent lighting causes problems for some employees with epilepsy; heavy doors may be difficult to use for people with a range of mobility impairments